aciccarello/ciccarello.me/caw.md

 But ravens tend to either be alone or in pairs.
 By contrast, crows frequently form large flocks.
 Again, this isn't always consistent.
-Crows spent lots of time on their own and I've seen flocks of ravens with as many as 30 individuals, but it can help inform an ID.
+Crows spend lots of time on their own, and I've seen flocks of ravens with as many as 30 individuals, but this clue can still help inform an ID.

 ### Where are you?

-While crows and ravens are widespread in the United States, there are fewer ravens in the central US states.
+While crows and ravens are widespread in the United States, there are fewer ravens in the central U.S. states.
-Raven can tend to cover more ground or live in more remote areas than American Crows, though both are known to take advantage of various human handouts.
+Ravens tend to cover more ground or live in more remote areas than American Crows, though both are known to take advantage of various human handouts.
 Location is also key for the two other crows/ravens you might encounter in the United States.

 ### What sound is it making?

-Birds won't always identify themselves, but making sound is the closest thing to it for corvids.
+Birds won't always identify themselves, but making sounds is the closest thing to it for corvids.
 This is one of the easiest ways to ID a bird because it works from a distance even if you don't have a view in your binoculars.
 Crows are known for their "caw".
 Raven calls tend to be much lower and grovelly.
 Note that both species can make a variety of sounds like pops or a low frequency grumble.
 They have also been known to imitate other sounds, though not as frequently as parrots or mockingbirds do.
-Crows tend to be noticeably higher pitched than crows, but still low pitched to sound more like a cough than a song.
+Crows tend to be noticeably higher pitched than ravens, but still low pitched, more like a cough than a song.

 - [American Crow Caw](https://www.allaboutbirds.org/guide/American_Crow/sounds)
 - [Common Raven Call](https://www.allaboutbirds.org/guide/Common_Raven/sounds)